-Tory MP’s shocking response to concern about Stroke Unit closure26th February 2019
+Tory MP’s shocking response to concern about Stroke Unit closure

 Tory MP and supposed Knight of the Realm Sir Roger Gale, sent a response to a constituent that only be described as contemptuous.
 Sir Roger had received an email from a constituent who was concerned about the planned closure of the Stoke Unit at the QEQM Hospital in Margate.
 He responded with a short sharp message blowing them off.

 Specialist stroke services in Kent are currently provided at 6 major hospitals across Kent.
 The local NHS trust however, wants to reduce this to 3.

 The trust plan to shut stroke services at The QEQM, Medway Maritime Hospital and Pembury Hospital in favour of three “hyper acute stroke units” in Dartford, Maidstone and Ashford.